SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 The Orphaned Users report displays all orphaned users in your tenant environment.

-Orphaned users are **all the users that have been blocked or deleted from Azure Active Directory** and:
+Orphaned users are **all the users that have been blocked or deleted from Entra ID** and:
   * Have access to workspace content, or
   * Had access to workspace content and visited the SharePoint site containing that content but lost access in the meantime
   * [For more details on Orphaned Users in Syskit Point, take a look at the FAQ article.](../faq/orphaned-users.md)